 Good Communication Skills

 In law, it is extremely important to be able to communicate effectively.
 For example, individuals who work in the field must be able to form relationships, have an understanding of verbal and nonverbal language and know how to express themselves by developing persuasive arguments.
 Earning a communications degree can provide a strong foundation for law school applicants.
-As writing is another form of communication used in law, a degree in English can also serve as a starting point for students who are interested in applying for law school.
+As writing is another form of communication used in law, a professional writing degree can also serve as a starting point for students who are interested in applying for law school.

 No matter what kind of career in law you pursue, it is extremely important to hold yourself to a high ethical standard.
 For example, if you are looking to become a lawyer, you must demonstrate honesty at all times.
 In law, dangerous consequences can arise when a code of conduct is violated.
 As an attorney you must abide by an ethical code of conduct.
 Therefore, law schools and employers look for individuals who are ethically responsible.